prismv/DB48X-on-DM42/doc/calc-help/constants.md

 Electron gyromagnetic ratio.
 It is the ratio of the electron's magnetic moment to its angular momentum.
 It can be used to determine the direction of precession and the resonance frequency of an electron in a magnetic field.
-Its value depends on the electron magnetic moment 'μe' and is calculated by:
+Its value depends on the electron magnetic moment `μe` and is calculated by:
 ```rpl
     12 SIG  γe='CONVERT(2*ABS(Ⓒμe)/Ⓒℏ;1_(s*T)^-1)'